 How does Zero Trust Network Access work?

-1. Users connect to their corporate application and resources via Banyan’s globally distributed high-performance edge network.
+1. Users connect to their corporate applications and resources via Banyan’s globally distributed high-performance edge network.

-2. Deployed on your premises or within a cloud environment a Banyan Connector “dials” out to create a secure portal with our Banyan Global Edge Network – no inbound firewall rules or complex DMZ architectures needed.
+2. Deployed on-premises or within a cloud environment a Banyan Connector “dials” out to create a secure portal with our Banyan Global Edge Network – no inbound firewall rules or complex DMZ architectures needed.